-Glasgow is Scotland's largest city, with over 626,000 citizens covering an area of almost 17,500 hectares.
+Glasgow is Scotland's largest city, with over 621,000 citizens covering an area of almost 17,500 hectares.
 It is a city with a great history and heritage built around the River Clyde.
-We are the centre of the largest metropolitan area in Scotland and are the most ethnically diverse city in the country.
+We are the centre of the only metropolitan region in Scotland and are the most ethnically diverse city in the country.